hieucnm/fashion_visual_search/README.md

 # 3. Result

 Firstly, I evaluated the two deep metric learning models: one outputs 256-d embedding vectors and the other outputs 2048-d embedding vectors.
 Both models were trained in 30 epochs, starting learning rate is 0.01, batch size is 64, decay learning rate by a gamma of 0.1 after every 10 epochs.
 The whole system were run on a machine including 4 Intel(R) Xeon(R) CPU E5-2630 v4 @ 2.20GHz, 128GB RAM, and one GeForce GTX 1080Ti 12GB.
+The result is given below:

 | 			| 256-d	| 2048-d 	|
 |-------------		| --------	| --------	|
 | R@1			| 78.76	| 89.28	|